wwarthen/RomWBW/Source/Doc/Architecture.md

 It is appropriate to note that much of the code and components that make up a complete RomWBW package are derived from pre-existing work.
-Most notably, the imbedded operating system is simply a ROM-based copy of generic CP/M or ZSDOS.
+Most notably, the embedded operating system is simply a ROM-based copy of generic CP/M or ZSDOS.
 Much of the hardware support code was originally produced by other members of the RetroBrew Computers Community.